 Pending the settlement of a dispute in accordance with this Part, the parties to the dispute shall make every effort to enter into provisional arrangements of a practical nature.

-Article 55 ter

-Advisory opinions
+(move to Article 48.5 bis)Advisory opinions

-[The Conference of the Parties may decide, by a two-thirds majority of the representatives present and voting, to request the International Tribunal for the Law of the Sea to give an advisory opinion on any legal question arising within the scope of this Agreement.
-The text of the decision shall indicate the scope of the legal questions on which the advisory opinion is requested.
-The Conference of the Parties may request that such opinions be given as a matter of urgency.]
+The Conference of the Parties may decide, by consensus, or, if all efforts to reach consensus have been exhausted, by a two-thirds majority of the representatives present and voting, to request the International Tribunal for the Law of the Sea to give an advisory opinion on a legal question on the conformity with this Agreement of a proposal before the Conference of the Parties on any matter within its competence.
+A request for an advisory opinion may not be sought on a matter within the competence of other global, regional, subregional or sectoral bodies; or on a matter that necessarily involves the concurrent consideration of any unsettled dispute concerning sovereignty or other rights over continental or insular land territory or a claim thereto.
+The request shall indicate the scope of the legal question on which the advisory opinion is sought.
+The Conference of the Parties may request that such opinion be given as a matter of urgency.